-2. The RS2 scenes are further selected based on the availability of overlapping S1 data and optical imagery.
-For 2015, RS2 scenes with at least one overlapping S1 scene are kept retained for analysis.
-From 2016 to 2019, RS2 scenes with at least one

-- 180 S1 and one optical (S2 or L8) scene with significant near-coincident overlap (overlapping area ≥ 30% of the masked RS2 SCWA scene) are selected to ensure optical reference, resulting in only 2 RS2 SCWA scenes investigated in 2019 (Table 1).
-The maximum time difference temporal separation between overlapping RS2 data and S1, S2 and L8 data are 1 hour, 5.3 hours and 8 hours, respectively.
-These selection parameters are empirically determined judging from the data availability of each dataset corresponding to the RS2 scenes according to data availability.
-The overlap analysis is conducted through a script - 185 in Google Earth Engine (Gorelick et al., 2017), from which overlapping S1 scene IDs are derived and used for downloading using the Sentinelsat Python API (Marcel et al., 2021), while RGB composites of S2 and L8 data (both from-bands 4, 3 and 2) are directly generated and downloaded.
+- 140 2.
+The RS2 scenes are further selected based on the availability of overlapping S1 data and optical imagery.
+For 2015, RS2 scenes with at least one overlapping S1 scene are kept for analysis.
+From 2016 to 2019, RS2 scenes with at least one S1 and one optical (S2 or L8) scene with significant near-coincident overlap (overlapping area ≥ 30% of the masked RS2 SCWA scene) are selected to ensure optical reference, resulting in only 2 RS2 SCWA scenes in 2019 (Table 1).
+The maximum time difference between overlapping RS2 data and S1, S2 and L8 data are 1 hour, 5.3 hours and 8 hours, respectively.
+These selection parameters are empirically determined judging from the data availability of each dataset corresponding to the RS2 scenes.
+The overlap analysis is conducted in Google Earth Engine (Gorelick et al., 2017), from which overlapping S1 scene IDs are derived - and used for downloading using the Sentinelsat Python API, while RGB composites of S2 and L8 data (both from bands 4, 3 and 2) are directly generated and downloaded.

-Pre-processing of RS2 and S1 data is are performed using the SNAP software package (European Space Agency, 2020).
-All scenes are radiometrically corrected and calibrated to σ^0 values, so that RS2 and S1 data backscatter are directly comparable.

-190 For RS2 FQ scenes which are single look, 2×2 multi-looking is performed to reduce speckle and reach similar number of effective looks compared to S1 and RS2 SCWA the wide-swath scenes, while considering the preservation of linear features of interest, especially leads, within the scenes.
+Pre-processing of RS2 and S1 data is performed using the SNAP software package (European Space Agency, 2020).
+All scenes are radiometrically corrected and calibrated to $\sigma^0$ values, so that RS2 and S1 data are directly comparable.
+For RS2 FQ scenes which are single look, 2×2 multi-looking is performed to reduce speckle and reach similar number of effective looks compared to S1 and RS2 SCWA scenes, while considering the preservation of linear features of interest, especially leads, within the scenes.
 Then, speckle filtering (Boxcar, 3×3) is applied on all SAR scenes, and backscatter intensities are converted to dB.

-Typically several S1 scenes overlap with each RS SCWA scene, but only one the one with the largest overlapping area is selected to avoid redundancy.
-The first sub-swath of each S1 scene is removed for more reliable and inter-comparable classification results, as radiometric variations are especially pronounced between the first sub-swath and others (e.g. Park et al., 2019).
-The identical masking process to erase remove pixels with low ice concentration is also conducted on S1 scenes.
-No further processing for is conducted on S2 and L8 RGB composites is conducted, as these product , as they are used qualitatively as reference data.
-The final list of satellite data used in this study is summarized in Table 1-

-(Gatti and Bertolini, 2015; Northrop, 2015; MacDonald Dettwiler Assoc.
+- Typically several S1 scenes overlap with each RS SCWA scene, but only one is selected to avoid redundancy.
+The first subswath of each S1 scene is removed for more reliable and inter-comparable classification results, as radiometric variations are especially pronounced between the first sub-swath and others (e.g. Park et al., 2019).
+The same masking process to erase pixels with low ice concentration is also conducted on S1 scenes.
+No further processing for S2 and L8 RGB composites is conducted, as these product are used qualitatively as reference data.
+The final list of satellite data used in this study is summarized in Table 1 (Cattioned Details).
+An effect of the product of the process of the product of the produc - 160 Table 1 (Gatti and Bertolini, 2015; Northrop, 2015; MacDonald Dettwiler Assoc.
 Ltd. (MDA), 2016, 2018), and the image boundaries of RS2 SCWA and S1 scenes are shown in Figure 2.
 Subsequent data analyses are performed using MATLAB (The Mathworks Inc., 2020) and Python (Van Rossum and Drake, 2009).